Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 }
 ```

-The most important thing to note is `permissions` array, it defines a list of action that the application object can perform which the service principal object inherits.
+The most important thing to note is `permissions` array as it defines the capabilities that the application object can perform, which are then inherited by the service principal object.
+Here's a breakdown:

 - `API` : The API permission for the App Registration/Service Principal, specifying which services or APIs the application can access. (e.g. Microsoft Graph)
 - `Application`: Application Permissions allow the application to operate autonomously, without user intervention, and typically require admin consent.